GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 <?php bb_get_footer(); ?>`

+For IP bans, `ban-plus-ip.php` will be used if possible.
+The only difference is an additional global variable, `$ban_ip` which is the IP address or CIDR range that was banned.

 == Mod Log API ==
 To log other actions - for example, those caused by an unrelated plugin - use `bbmodsuite_modlog_log( $content, $type )`

 In order to define a new type, you will have to add a filter to `bbmodsuite_modlog_get_type_description` and return the user friendly version if the non-user friendly version is given.
 For example, you could return `Topic deletion` if the argument to the function is `topic_delete`, and otherwise just return the argument.

 == Changelog ==

+= 0.1-beta2 =
+* Mod Log now tracks unbanning as well as banning
+* IP addresses and CIDR ranges (from /16 to /32) can now be blocked

 = 0.1-beta1 =
 * [The Ban Plus "you've been banned" page can now be edited](http://bbpress.org/plugins/topic/bbpress-moderation-suite/other_notes/)